mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 - Given I have come across issues in the past through this bootcamp, a lot of the issues that may have arised were rectified and newly learnt prior.
 Therefore referring back to experience, notes, LMS content and Google and colleagues in these situations was the solution.

-- I have never done a wireframe design prior to this project, however I asked for advice off a colleague which essentially gave me the knowledge to build a customer wireframe.
+- I have never done a wireframe design prior to this project, however I asked for advice off a colleague which essentially gave me the knowledge to manually build a custom wireframe.

 - I have never created a full Tableau dashboard prior to this project, however have been involved in some elements of it and have knowledge of Power BI.
 In this project I chose to use Tableau to challenge myself and gain experience in another dashboarding tool.
-I built the entirety of the dashboard on my own and using resources such as YouTube and Google as a FAQ engines aided where it was needed.
+I built the entirety of the dashboard and using resources such as YouTube and Google as FAQ engines aided where it was needed.

 - I want to experience more with VSCode and Tableau as I can see the benefits it can bring to data analytics.
+Additionally, I know Tableau is widely used in most industries, therefore gaining more experience is essential for me.

 - I aim to continue practicing python on VSCode and building small to medium projects, while using Tableau to produce dashboards.
 This will give me more hands on experience and skill development for the future.